Trusted Merchants

 How can I determine if a seller has the 'Trusted Merchant' status

-Profiles of such users are marked with an official badge – a blue tick next to their nickname.
+Profiles of Trusted Merchants are marked with an official badge – a blue check next to their nickname on the ad.

 How can I change my nickname if I already have the ‘Trusted Merchant’ status